HBO Now: Content

-HBO Now offered on-demand access to most of HBO's library of original series, but did not have the rights to several pre-Internet era series such as Tales from the Crypt, Tenacious D, 1st & Ten, Da Ali G Show, or The Ricky Gervais Show, where rights reverted to their original studios.
-The Larry Sanders Show and Arliss were initially unavailable but added in 2016 and 2018 respectively.
-It also streamed HBO's original films and documentaries, along with acquired films from its library through the cable channel's content partners (such as 20th Century Fox (Studios since 2020), Universal Pictures and HBO sister company Warner Bros.
+HBO Now offered on-demand access to most of HBO's library of original series, but did not have the rights to several pre-internet era series such as Tales from the Crypt, Tenacious D, 1st & Ten, Da Ali G Show, and The Ricky Gervais Show, where rights reverted to their original studios.
+The Larry Sanders Show and Arliss were initially unavailable but were added in 2016 and 2018, respectively.
+It also streamed HBO's original films and documentaries, along with acquired films from its library through the cable channel's content partners (such as 20th Century Studios, Universal Pictures and HBO sister company Warner Bros.
 Pictures).

-Like with HBO Go and HBO On Demand, HBO Now strictly served as a video on demand service and had no access to near-real-time streams of HBO's linear channels – unlike similar (in particular, TV Everywhere) streaming services offered by other television networks.
-HBO Now never featured programming streams or content from sister premium service Cinemax, whose programming is also available through selected vMVPD services including Hulu + Live TV, Prime Video Channels, and the Apple TV app.
+Along with HBO Go and HBO On Demand, HBO Now strictly served as a video on demand service and had no access to near-real-time streams of HBO's linear channels, unlike similar (in particular, TV Everywhere) streaming services offered by other television networks.
+HBO Now never featured programming streams or content from sister premium service Cinemax, whose programming was available through selected vMVPD services including Hulu + Live TV, Prime Video Channels, and the Apple TV app.

 Availability

 Due to regional rights restrictions, HBO Now was only available to customers in the United States and certain territories of the same country.
 Its terms of use explicitly forbid the service from being used outside the United States.
 Users from outside the U.S. that were detected to have used services such as virtual private networks (VPN) to evade the geo-blocking to use HBO Now were subject to have their services terminated with no refund.

 In many other countries, HBO licensed exclusive rights to its programming to television networks owned by third parties, including Bell Media's Crave (formerly The Movie Network, and including an HBO-branded multiplex channel) and Super Écran in Canada, and Sky Atlantic in the United Kingdom.
-In these cases, HBO left it up to individual rightsholders to decide whether to offer its programming on an over-the-top basis.
-In Canada, the Crave OTT streaming service launched a version with current HBO programming in November 2018, well after the launch of HBO Now.
+In these cases, HBO depended on individual rightsholders to decide whether to offer its programming on an over-the-top basis.
+In Canada, the Crave OTT streaming service launched a version with current HBO programming in November 2018.

-On April 1, 2015, as part of an agreement with Time Warner that renewed its carriage contract for the Turner Broadcasting System networks and gave its over-the-top television service Sling TV distribution rights to the linear HBO channel, Dish Network secured an option to become a distribution partner for HBO Now following the exclusivity period with Apple.
-HBO content is also available as a premium add-on for Amazon Video, DirecTV Now, Hulu, PlayStation Vue for the same $14.99 price as HBO Now.
+On April 1, 2015, as part of an agreement with Time Warner Cable that renewed its carriage contract for the Turner Broadcasting System networks and gave its over-the-top television service Sling TV distribution rights to the linear HBO channel, Dish Network announced an option to become a distribution partner for HBO Now following the exclusivity period with Apple.
+HBO content were also available as a premium add-on for Amazon Video, DirecTV Now, Hulu, PlayStation Vue for the same $14.99 price as HBO Now.

 The over-the-top service was launched in Latin America in June 2017, although under the name HBO Go.